Insights

 The CRA proposes minimum cybersecurity requirements for (i) manufacturers, (ii) importers, and (iii) distributors of “products with digital elements whose intended or reasonably foreseeable use includes a direct or indirect logical or physical data connection to a device or network”.
 Manufacturers will face the largest compliance burden.

-A “product with digital elements” is “any software or hardware product and its remote data processing solutions, including software or hardware components to be placed in the market separately”.
+A “product with digital elements” is “any software or hardware product and its remote data processing solutions, including software or hardware components to be placed in the market separately”, or a product combining both software and hardware.
 Certain products (e.g. those developed for national security or military purposes), will be excluded.
 Also excluded are medical devices subject to the EU Medical Devices Regulation (2017/745).

 In-scope products will need to satisfy essential security requirements (e.g. technical standards and additional governance obligations) when being placed on the market and thereafter.
 The essential security requirements will oblige manufacturers to account for cybersecurity throughout the product lifecycle (i.e. design, development and production), exercise due diligence on security aspects in the creation of their products, ensure transparency regarding cybersecurity factors that need to be known by customers, provide proportionate support on security (e.g. via software updates) and comply with the CRA’s vulnerability handling requirements.